A Look Back at Towson Athletics

 In addition to the seating bowl that now accommodates 11,198 fans, making it the third-largest outdoor venue in the metropolitan area, a 48,000-square foot adjacent field house was constructed.
 The complex houses the Tigers' football, men's and women's lacrosse, field hockey and track teams.

-Completion of a new $68 million 5,200-seat Tiger Arena is expected by the spring of 2013.
+A new $68 million 5,200-seat Tiger Arena was completed in the spring of 2013.
 Featuring state-of-the-art technology, NBA-style practice facility and strength facility plus loge club seating, Tiger Arena will be a basketball fan's dream.

 CAA Silver Anniversary Tigers